 Outbound marketing is a type of marketing where a company initiates the conversation.

 This old-school means of appealing to leads rely on methods like print advertisements (magazine ads, newspaper ads, brochures, flyers, catalogs, etc.), radio spots, mailed brochures, and TV commercials.
+You “push” your brand out in the public to capture attention.

 In other words, inbound marketing is where the customers find you when they need you.